paradite/model-benchmark-viz/README.md

 A project by [16x Eval](https://eval.16x.engineer/) to evaluate different models on their ability to generate visualizations of model benchmarks for coding.

 For evaluation rubrics, check the [eval-data](https://github.com/paradite/eval-data) repo.
+[Direct link](https://github.com/paradite/eval-data/blob/main/projects/visualization/RUBRICS.md).

 ## Results